 Over 118 artists from 21 countries painted the 1.3 kilometers long wall, reflecting Germany’s freedom after years of oppression.
 It is a colorful, playful, and powerful reminder of the Cold War years and a great way of teaching kids about the collective trauma Germany suffered after it was split in two.
 A wide range of art styles, from New York-style graffiti to classic Japanese paintings are on display in this unique open-air gallery.

 Being one of the most iconic tourist spots in Berlin, 800,000 people come to visit every year, so expect the place to be packed.
 Many people come not just to appreciate the beautiful art but also to commemorate Berlin’s history.

 The best way for you and the gang to take in this spectacle is on one of the many Berlin Wall Bike Tours that operate around the city.

 Accommodations near the East Side Gallery

-- Best Rental: Apartment an der Bucht – Rummelsburg
+- Vacation Rental: Apartment an der Bucht – Rummelsburg

 20. Discover the History of Berlin at the Little Big City

 Learning about Berlin’s history is made much more exciting with Little Big City!
 This miniature world sits at the base of the TV Tower on Alexanderplatz (the unmissable Berliner Fernsehturm).

 Both kids and adults will enjoy Little Big City because it tells the unique history of Berlin in a much more exciting way.